Select Dynamic field

 Free photos of Swimmers having a free diving experience

 Free diving takes excellent skill, the primary one being swimming.
 It would help if you swam back up.
-Swim every day and try doing deeper dives or covering larger pool areas underwater.
+Swim daily and try doing deeper dives or covering larger pool areas underwater.
 This will simulate the underwater experiences that you’ll face when you’re free diving.

 Along with swimming, you must include lots of strength training to strengthen your muscles.
 Your body needs to be vital to withstand the immense water pressure you’ll experience as you swim deeper underwater.
 Similarly, you don’t want to cramp mid-dive, and you need to be able to change your body position quickly during the dive.
 This is where flexibility training, such as yoga, becomes imperative.